elenasmar99/Coded_targets_recognition/README.md

-This repository contains the code developed as part of my thesis “Semi-automatic Recognition of Coded Targets in Photogrammetry Applications”.
+This repository contains the code developed as part of my thesis “Semi-automatic Recognition of Coded Targets in Photogrammetry Applications”, in Matlab.
-The workflow follows these steps:
+The workflow follows these steps.

 Image collection – Capturing images, some of them containing coded photogrammetric targets.